itsmeterrylin/slate/source/index.html.md

 ## Overview

 The purpose of this function is to prove the user has ownership over this public key presented for authentication.
-To do this, we issue a "Challenge-Response" protocol to cryptographically prove ownership via private key.
-For Details about API endpoints, please consult: REST API Spec.
+To do this, we issue a **"Challenge-Response"** protocol to cryptographically prove ownership via private key.
+For Details about API endpoints, please consult: REST API Spec below.

 <aside class="notice">Note: All communications MUST be done via secure SSL connection.</aside>